“This is what I’m talking about,” Kenny narrated, looking at the trees surrounding them. “A little harmless picnic and then some more.”

 “Aww…come on now, Pop.
 I can’t make a comment?”

-“You’re better off quiet,” Joanne tells her brother with her ‘know-it-all’ tone in place.
+“You’re better off quiet,” Joanne told her brother with her “know-it-all” tone in place.

-Kenny—as if remembering something – turns to his sister at that time.
+Kenny—as if remembering something—turned to his sister at that time.
 “And look who we have here!
 The first person to confess about her secret!”

-It doesn’t take much.
-Joanne’s already chasing Kenny around the area.
-It doesn’t matter if they have a fair share of the supposedly respected elders present.
-And it doesn’t matter that her future in laws are witnessing the scene either.
+It didn’t take much.
+Joanne was already chasing Kenny around the area.
+It didn’t matter if they had a fair share of the supposedly respected elders present.
+And it didn’t matter that her future-in-laws were witnessing the scene either.

 “Talking about being mature!”
-Kenny manages to yell between his escape attempts from his sister.
+Kenny managed to yell between his escape attempts from his sister.

-The others could only laugh at the siblings’ interaction, except for possibly Miles who is still looking confused and fearful at what he just signed himself up for.
-Yet all of those feelings seem to extinguish itself because around twenty minutes later, Joanne has settled down and is helping the others prepare foods since it seems whoever else that wants to come decides to bail out on them already.
+The others could only laugh at the siblings’ interaction, except for possibly Miles who was still looking confused and fearful at what he just signed himself up for.
+Yet all of those feelings seemed to extinguish themselves because around twenty minutes later, Joanne had settled down and was helping the others prepare foods since it seemed whoever else that wanted to come decided to bail out on them already.

-“Good to know that it’s over now,” Kenny says as he’s passing around utensils and napkins to the people present on their quilt.
+“Good to know that it’s over now,” Kenny said as he was passing around utensils and napkins to the people present on their quilt.

-Yes, Kenny and Calvin have moved their own private quilt and merged it along with Jacky and the others’ around ten minutes back, wanting to join in on the so-called excitement.
+Yes, Kenny and Calvin had moved their own private quilt and merged it along with Jacky and the others’ around ten minutes back, wanting to join in on the so-called excitement.

 “Get with the program, will you?”
-Kenny returns.
+Kenny returned.
 “Charlene’s silly crush over my future bro-in-law.”

-Calvin still has on his confused look.
-He directs his eyes towards Kenny then, abandoning his current task altogether.
+Calvin still had on his confused look.
+He directed his eyes toward Kenny then, abandoning his current task altogether.
 “Huh?”

 “You know Charlene has always held some kind of torch for Jacky since he joined the family, right?”

-Kenny scoffs at Calvin’s overly surprised reaction.
+Kenny scoffed at Calvin’s overly surprised reaction.
 “Where in the world have you been, man?”

-“Don’t mention it anymore,” Jacky interferes.
+“Don’t mention it anymore,” Jacky interfered.
 “If you talk any louder, Miles will hear you and misunderstand.”

 “You knew she liked you all along?”
-Calvin asks, turning to Jacky.
+Calvin asked, turning to Jacky.

-Jacky nods.
+Jacky nodded.
 “I just pretend I don’t know.”

-“It’s the reason why she always clings on to him each time he comes back from trips,” Kenny explains.
+“It’s the reason why she always clings on to him each time he comes back from trips,” Kenny explained.

-“Oh…I don’t hang around with you guys all the time, you know,” Calvin defends himself.
+“Oh…I don’t hang around you guys all the time, you know,” Calvin defended himself.

 “Now you know.”

-“Okay, moving on,” Joanne interrupts their little conversation.
+“Okay, moving on,” Joanne interrupted their little conversation.
 “How about telling us when you’re going to graduate, Little Bro?”

-“Good question,” Mr. Zeng seconds from the quilt next over.
-And he has already merged his quilt with Mr. Wang as well since they’re catching up on the latest again.
+“Good question,” Mr. Tseng seconded from the quilt next over.
+And he had already merged his quilt with Mr. Wang as well since they were catching up on the latest again.

-Joanne has spoken loud enough so the general population present could hear her.
-That has placed Kenny into the heat on purpose.
+Joanne had spoken loud enough so the general population present could hear her.
+That had placed Kenny into the heat on purpose.

-“Thanks a lot, sis,” Kenny snaps, annoyed that he’s the talk of the town now.
+“Thanks a lot, sis,” Kenny snapped, annoyed that he was the talk of the town now.

-Joanne has on her teasing smile again.
+Joanne had on her teasing smile again.
 “Just answer the question, Little Bro.”

-“Um…” Kenny stutters, scanning all the eyes that are on him.
+“Um…” Kenny stuttered, scanning all the eyes that were on him.

-“I think he’s planning to be a celebrity,” Jacky teases.
+“I think he’s planning to be a celebrity,” Jacky teased.

 “You know, they stay in school to delay enlistment.”

-“Hahahha,” Kenny snaps, his confidence returning.
+“Hahaha,” Kenny snapped, his confidence returning.
 “I’ll probably graduate after the fall quarter, okay?”

 “All right then!”
-Joanne shouts out.
+Joanne shouted.
 “Did you hear that everyone?
 Now let’s see if he could carry it out.”

-Kenny has on his murderous look then.
-Yet he turns it into an equally taunting one.
+Kenny had on his murderous look then.
+Yet he turned it into an equally taunting one.
 “Let’s see when you’ll get married then, sis.”

-Joanne wrinkles her face and sticks her tongue out at her brother.
-It’s one of those rare times as well that she has opted for the immature role.
+Joanne wrinkled her face and stuck her tongue out at her brother.
+It was one of those rare times as well that she had opted for the immature role.

-“It depends on your future bro-in-law then,” Joyce jumps in, not wanting to rob herself of the opportunity to poke fun at Jacky.
+“It depends on your future bro-in-law then,” Joyce jumped in, not wanting to rob herself of the opportunity to poke fun at Jacky.

-“Cute,” Jacky mumbles, not meaning it at all.
+“Cute,” Jacky mumbled, not meaning it at all.

-Joyce has on her innocent smile then.
+Joyce had on her innocent smile then.
 “Thanks.”

-“But if anyone wants to see some sort of a wedding soon, I wouldn’t mind obliging,” James speaks up then.
+“But if anyone wants to see some sort of a wedding soon, I wouldn’t mind obliging,” James spoke up then.

-Elisa, shocked, turns to James.
-But it’s too late since he has gotten up from his spot and changes into a kneeling pose in front of her.
+Elisa, shocked, turned to James.
+But it was too late since he had gotten up from his spot and changed into a kneeling pose in front of her.

-Jacky, Joanne, and Joyce exchange a look then.
-And if anyone’s looking, Jacky’s actually giving Joyce a bill at the moment.
-It’s like they have previously bet on the proposal.
+Jacky, Joanne, and Joyce exchanged a look then.
+And if anyone was looking, Jacky was actually giving Joyce a bill at the moment.
+It was like they had previously bet on the proposal.

-“Ice cream money,” Joyce commented to herself—but still loud enough for Jacky and Joanne to hear—before she quiets down to give James the undivided attention he deserves.
+“Ice cream money,” Joyce commented to herself—but still loud enough for Jacky and Joanne to hear—before she quieted down to give James the undivided attention he deserved.

-Just like any other proposal, the typical question comes forth and they wait – holding their breaths without even realizing it—for Elisa’s answer.
+Just like any other proposal, the typical question came forth and they waited—holding their breaths without even realizing it—for Elisa’s answer.

-“Yes,” Kenny mutters under his breath—though the others could hear him.
+“Yes,” Kenny muttered under his breath—though the others could hear him.

-“Yes,” Elisa finally says – because she’s sure of it and not because of Kenny’s persistent urging.
+“Yes,” Elisa finally said—because she was sure of it and not because of Kenny’s persistent urging.

 “Congratulations!”
-Jacky, Joanne, Joyce, and Derek blurt out at the same time.
+Jacky, Joanne, Joyce, and Derek blurted out at the same time.

 “Yes!”
-Kenny yells out—on his own, causing some stares from the others.
+Kenny yelled out—on his own, causing some stares from the others.

 “Did you bet as well?”
-Joanne asks, her voice low on purpose—and staring at her brother accusingly.
+Joanne asked, her voice low on purpose—and staring at her brother accusingly.

 “No, but that means I get more chances to eat.”